 Over the undercut?
 Easy transition tips abound.

 We’ve all been there: Rocking the hottest hair trend one day and then wanting to switch to another a few months later.
-Some of you might have been sporting the undercut, which was undeniably one of the hottest men’s hairstyles for the past few seasons now, and might think it’s time for a change (And if you’re a loyalist, then that’s okay too—check out other ways to extend this ’90s hairstyle.).
+Some of you might have been sporting the undercut, which was undeniably one of the hottest men’s hairstyles for the past few seasons now, and might think it’s time for a change.
+Learning how to grow out your undercut might be easier than you think.

 If you do think the time has come to switch up your look, we commend your bravery!
-We all know that growing hair out—especially shaven looks—can get painfully awkward, and requires quite a bit of patience and character to see things through.
+We all know that growing hair out—especially shaven looks—can get painfully awkward.
 But it can be done!
-Luckily, this is where you guys have the edge in this department: It won’t take as long for your strands to even out into a brand new look altogether.
+Luckily, this is where you guys have the edge in this department.
+It won’t take as long for your strands to even out into a brand new look altogether.
 And in the meantime, all it takes are some clever styling hacks and a couple of great, transitional styles to keep you fresh, clean and on point.
 Read on:

 1. Master the man bun.